dkarell/dkarell.github.io/_pages/ai_for_social_science_methods.md

 author_profile: true
 ---

+In Fall 2025, I am teaching a new course on incorporating generative AI into social science research methods.
+I will post my materials here, along with notes about what did and did not work.
+If you are considering teaching this type of course, or already teaching it, I would love to hear from you.
+My hope is to build a community of social scientists teaching about AI as a research tool.

 I am developing and (as of Fall 2025) teaching a course on incorporating generative AI into social science research methods.
 The course builds on a special issue of *Sociological Methods & Research* that I co-guest-edited with Thomas Davidson (Rutgers University).
 The special issue can be found [here](https://journals.sagepub.com/toc/smra/54/3).

 I have compiled an initial reading list and, with Hridhay Suresh (Yale University), created progamming-based activities for students.
 These are all works-in-progress.
 If you are interested in sharing ideas and/or comments about these materials, please feel free to send me an email.
 I think it would be great to form a community of social scientists teaching about AI as tool to enchance research methods.